sjentsch/lsjDocs/Ch16/Ch16_Bayes_3.rst

 Okay, at this point you might be thinking that the real problem is not with orthodox statistics, just the *p* < 0.05 standard.
 In one sense, that is true.
 The recommendation that :ref:`Johnson (2013) <Johnson_2013>` gives is not that “everyone must be a Bayesian now”.
-Instead, the suggestion is that it would be wiser to shift the conventional standard to something like a *p*
+Instead, the suggestion is that it would be wiser to shift the conventional standard to something like a *p* < 0.01 level.
-< 0.01 level.
-That is not an unreasonable view to take, but in my view the
-problem is a little more severe than that.
+That is not an unreasonable view to take, but in my view the problem is a little more severe than that.
 In my opinion, there is a fairly big problem built into the way most (but not all) orthodox hypothesis tests are constructed.
 They are grossly naive about how humans actually do research, and because of this most *p*-values are wrong.

 Sounds like an absurd claim, right?
 Well, consider the following scenario.
 You have come up with a really exciting research hypothesis and you design a study to test it.
 You are very diligent, so you run a power analysis to work out what your sample size should be, and you run the study.
 You run your hypothesis test and out pops a *p*-value of 0.072.
 Really bloody annoying, right?

 What should you do?
 Here are some possibilities:

 #.
-You conclude that there is no effect and try to publish it as a result
+You conclude that there is no effect and try to publish it as a result where
-   where the null hypothesis had to be retained
+   the null hypothesis had to be retained.

 #.
 You guess that there might be an effect and try to publish it as a
-   “borderline significant” result
+   “borderline significant” result.

 #.
-You give up and try a new study
+You give up and try a new study.

 #.
 You collect some more data to see if the *p*-value goes up or (preferably!)
-   drops below the “magic” criterion of *p* < 0.05
+   drops below the “magic” criterion of *p* < 0.05.

 Which would *you* choose?
 Before reading any further, I urge you to take some time to think about it.
 Be honest with yourself.
 But do not stress about it too much, because you are screwed no matter what you choose.
 Based on my own experiences as an author, reviewer and editor, as well as stories I have heard from others, here is what will happen in each case:

 -  Let us start with option 1.
 If you try to publish it as a result where the null hypothesis had to be retained, the paper will struggle to be published.